NVIDIA/modulus-launch/examples/cfd/vortex_shedding_mgn/README.md

 It demonstrates how to train a Graph Neural Network (GNN) for evaluation of the transient vortex shedding on parameterized geometries.

+## Problem overview

+Mesh-based simulations play a central role in modeling complex physical systems across various scientific and engineering disciplines.
+They offer robust numerical integration methods and allow for adaptable resolution to strike a balance between accuracy and efficiency.
+Machine learning surrogate models have emerged as powerful tools to reduce the cost of tasks like design optimization, design space exploration, and what-if analysis, which involve repetitive high-dimensional scientific simulations.

+However, some existing machine learning surrogate models, such as PINNs (Physics-Informed Neural Networks), face challenges when dealing with engineering systems that have sophisticated underlying physics, such as dynamical systems, shock waves, plasticity, high Reynolds number flows, and turbulence.
+PINNs also occasionally suffer from slow convergence, limiting their effectiveness in handling complex systems.On the other hand, CNN-type models are constrained by structured grids, making them less suitable for complex geometries or shells.
+The homogeneous fidelity of CNNs is a significant limitation for many complex physical systems that require an adaptive mesh representation to resolve multi-scale physics.

+Graph Neural Networks (GNNs) present a natural choice for surrogate modeling in science and engineering.
+They are data-driven and capable of handling complex physics.
+Being mesh-based, GNNs can handle geometry irregularities and multi-scale physics, making them well-suited for a wide range of applications.

+## Dataset

+We rely on DeepMind's vortex shedding dataset for this example.
+The dataset includes 1000 training, 100 validation, and 100 test samples that are simulated using COMSOL with irregular triangle 2D meshes, each for 600 time steps with a time step size of 0.01s.
+These samples vary in the size and the position of the cylinder.
+Each sample has a unique mesh due to geometry variations across samples, and the meshes have 1885 nodes on average.
+Note that the model can handle different meshes with different number of nodes and edges as the input.

+## Model overview and architecture

+The model is free-running and auto-regressive.
+It takes the initial condition as the input and predicts the solution at the first time step.
+It then takes the prediction at the first time step to predict the solution at the next time step.
+The model continues to use the prediction at time step $t$ to predict the solution at time step $t+1$, until the rollout is complete.
+Note that the model is also able to predict beyond the simulation time span and extrapolate in time.
+However, the accuracy of the prediction might degrade over time and if possible, extrapolation should be avoided unless the underlying data patterns remain stationary and consistent.

+The model uses the input mesh to construct a bi-directional DGL graph for each sample.
+The node features include (6 in total):

+- Velocity components at time step $t$, i.e., $u_t$, $v_t$
+- One-hot encoded node type (interior node, no-slip node, inlet node, outlet node)

+The edge features for each sample are time-independent and include (3 in total):

+- Relative $x$ and $y$ distance between the two end nodes of an edge
+- L2 norm of the relative distance vector

+The output of the model is the velocity components at time step t+1, i.e.,
+$u_{t+1}$, $v_{t+1}$, as well as the pressure $p_{t+1}$.

+![Comparison between the MeshGraphNet prediction and the ground truth for the horizontal velocity for different test samples.
+](../../../docs/img/vortex_shedding.gif)

+A hidden dimensionality of 128 is used in the encoder, processor, and decoder.
+The encoder and decoder consist of two hidden layers, and the processor includes 15 message passing layers.
+Batch size per GPU is set to 1.
+Summation aggregation is used in the processor for message aggregation.
+A learning rate of 0.0001 is used, decaying exponentially with a rate of 0.9999991.
+Training is performed on 8 NVIDIA A100 GPUs, leveraging data parallelism for 25 epochs.

 ## Getting Started

 This example requires the `tensorflow` library to load the data in the `.tfrecord`